Logan-wilson/Logan-wilson/README.md

-I am a first year PhD Candidate at Université Paris-Cité, currently working on the representations of spatial information in neural networks.
+I am a second-year PhD Candidate at Université Paris Cité, currently working on the disentanglement of linguistic reference frames in spatial relations.
-I am completing my PhD at the Laboratory of Informatics Paris Descartes (LIPADE) on the topic of Combination of semantic and spatial informations for image representation and scene understanding.
+I am completing my PhD at the Laboratory of Informatics Paris Descartes (LIPADE) on the Combination of semantic and spatial information for image representation and scene understanding.

 📫 How you can reach me :
   - Email: Loganwilson.servant@gmail.com OR logan.servant@u-paris.fr ;